brownplt/insta-model/Statics.md

 # Static Semantics

-This file describes the static semantics (type system) of the idealized Static Python.
+This file describes the static semantics (type system) of an idealized Static Python.

 ## Empty Program